maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 ### transport monitoring data
 + UDP
 + **Which protocol is used to transport monitoring data in Juniper's open and extensible data model**

+### Junos Telemetry Interface
++ JTI provides real-time reporting.
++ JTI can stream in multiple message formats.
++ **Feedback : The Junos Telemetry Interface permits streaming of telemetry data to a performance management system enabling network administrators to measure trends in link and node utilization, and troubleshoot such issues as network congestion in real time.
+The Junos Telemetry Interface supports two ways of exporting data in the Google protocol buffers (gpb) format: Through UDP from so-called native sensors that export data close to the source, such as the line card or network processing unit (NPU).
+Juniper**